DerekPascarella/DocBrown-Wizard-Sorter/README.md

 ## Changelog
 * Version 1.1 (2023-05-03)
-  * To force Almanac/Spellbook to properly index a game list exceeding 100, a "FAT sort" is now performed on target SD card (e.g., `20 200 21` now becomes `20 21 ...
+  * To force Almanac/Spellbook to properly index a game list exceeding 100 even when using FindFirstFile(), a "FAT sort" is now performed on target SD card (e.g., `20 200 21` now becomes `20 21 ...
 200`).
 * Version 1.0 (2023-03-24)
   * Initial release.